FLOSSBoxIN/FeedMe/doc/en/patches.md

 - Add `Eink Improvement` in `Lab`.
 - Now you can set specific browser for browser and image browser.
 - Now `24 hours` of `Auto Sync` is a special processing interval option, it will only sync in midnight.
 Note that if it does not sync in midnight, it will be synchronized when the network is available.
 And next synchronization time is the next midnight.
-- Thumbnails can be long pressed and marked as AD images, then this picture will no longer be a thumbnail.
+- Thumbnails can be long press and marked as AD images, then this picture will no longer be a thumbnail.
 You can add up to 16 images for the AD image.
 If you continue to add, the first AD image will no longer be considered an AD image.
 - Update some icons.

 ### 3.0.1